 Based at CDD, Iowa's Hawkeye Intellectual and Developmental Disabilities Research Center, the Hawk-IDDRC, is one of only 15 IDDRCs in the country.

-Top of Mind at CDD
+Accessibility is Top of Mind at CDD!

 Every day at the Center for Disabilities and Development, we focus on our far-reaching vision of all people with disabilities living healthy and independent lives.
 But throughout each day, we focus on the many things we can do to bring that vision to life.
 We welcome you to join us in prioritizing accessibility awareness and practice.

-Learn more: Digital Accessibility Guidance for Researchers
+Learn more: Understanding Accessibility

 Main entrance to the Center for Disabilities and Development